View Document Text

 Other Specialized Professionals

-We often refer clients to technical or specialized professionals, such as attorneys, accountants,
+We frequently refer clients to unaffiliated professionals—such as attorneys, accountants, insurance

 Item 15 Custody